redis/redis-doc/docs/reference/protocol-spec.md

     (3492890328409238509324850943850943825024385\r\n

-Big numbers can be positive or negative and can't include a decimal part.
+Big numbers can be positive or negative but can't include decimals.
 Client libraries written in languages with a big number type should return a big number.
-When big numbers aren't supported, the client should return a string and signal to the caller that the reply is a big integer when possible (depending on the API used by the client library).
+When big numbers aren't supported, the client should return a string and, when possible, signal to the caller that the reply is a big integer (depending on the API used by the client library).

 <a name="blob-error-reply"></a>

-### Blob Errors
+### Blob errors
-This type combines the purpose of [Simple Errors](#simple-strings) with the expressive power of [Bulk Strings](#bulk-strings).
+This type combines the purpose of [simple errors](#simple-strings) with the expressive power of [bulk strings](#bulk-strings).

 It is encoded as: